 Mushrooms shrink to about 1/4 of their original size when sauteed…just an FYI.

 Avoid lumps and clumps:

-After you’ve sauteed the veggies with the flour, be sure to whisk in small amounts of [cold] almond milk and repeat until the milk is gone.
+After you’ve sauteed the veggies with flour, be sure to whisk in SMALL amounts of [cold] almond milk and repeat until the milk is gone.
 This should create a non-lumpy sauce.
 Trust me, once the lumps happen, they’re impossible to remove.

 Regarding the color:

 I prefer to use a light colored broth (not brown) to keep the soup color on the light side.
-Also, when browning the garbanzo flour, do it only briefly so you don’t over-brown it b/c this will affect the final color.
+Also, when browning the garbanzo flour, the longer you do it, the better the flavor (b/c it reduces bitterness), but realize it might make your soup take on a light brown color.

 Regarding the consistency: